-A flaky, buttery pie dough is piled high with a pillow soft pumpkin cream cheese filling.
-These Pumpkin Cheesecake Mini Pies may be bite-size, but they are super packed with pumpkin spice flavor!
+Pumpkin Cheesecake Mini Pies have flaky, buttery pie dough piled high with a pillowy soft pumpkin cream cheese filling.
+These Pumpkin Cheesecakes may be bite-size, but this easy pumpkin recipe is packed with pumpkin spice flavor!

 Pumpkin Cheesecake Mini Pies

 Every year around this time I glance at the date and ask myself the same question: How did we get here?!
 Weren’t we just eating strawberries and sporting tank tops?

 Sometimes I wonder if we’re a second-grade science project on some alien planet, and an alien kid is spinning Earth for fun.
 We go from New Year’s Eve to New Year’s Eve in the blink of an eye.
 Or maybe I’m just old and time goes faster when you’re old?

 Anyway, flow with me… It’s pumpkin season!
 When in October… Break out pumpkin ‘all the things’.
 I dig apple season as much as the next chick, but there is something special about pumpkin.
 It makes the upcoming holiday season feel real, ya’ know?
 Like soon, pretty soon – Someone will have to roll me around till January.

 So these mini pumpkin pies!
 These mini pies were one of two mini pies I was bringing to a pie gathering this past Saturday, but I got sick and couldn’t attend.
 I was so bummed.
 I had everything ready.
 The dough, the fillings, a happy disposition.
 Stretchy pants.
 Unfortunately, my immune system put on the mega breaks and I slept through the pie event.
 Slept.Through.Pie.

 At least I have this recipe for you and I think you’re going to like – no – Love it.
 Pumpkin Cheesecake Mini Pies.